Stepan Makarov: Russo-Japanese War

 On 13 April 1904 the Russian destroyer Strasny returning from patrol, tried to re-enter the mouth of the Port Arthur but was intercepted by Japanese destroyers.
 An engagement began between the opposing destroyers, and when observed by Makarov he immediately sent the cruiser Bayan to assist Strasny, while he led three battleships, four cruisers, and a group of destroyers into the Yellow Sea to seek battle with the surrounding enemy warships led by Japanese Admiral Tōgō Heihachirō.
 While rushing out of the harbour, Makarov failed to check for mines, but ordered that the area be swept for mines before his return.

 The Japanese warships withdrew with Makarov in pursuit.
 As Makarov caught up to the Japanese fleet, the thick fog that blanketed the sea lifted to reveal the Japanese trap: Admiral Togo was waiting with his capital ship and five additional battleships, plus six additional first-class cruisers bringing up the rear.
 Makarov quickly turned his force around and fled back to the safety of Port Arthur's harbour.
 As Petropavlovsk moved closer to the harbour's entrance, she detonated a Japanese mine that his men had failed to clear as he had instructed.
 Secondary explosions followed quickly in succession and Petropavlovsk sank, taking Admiral Makarov with her.

 The admiral's remains and those of five of his officers were recovered from the wreck of Petropavlovsk by Japanese salvage teams, and in 1913, as a gesture of good will, the officers and crew of the Japanese cruiser Akitsushima presided over the funeral for the admiral in the military cemetery of Port Arthur.

 Monuments

 There are monuments to Makarov in his native Mykolayiv, Ukraine, and in Vladivostok and Kronstadt, Russia.
 A number of ships have been named Admiral Makarov.
 An island in the Tsivolk group of the Nordenskiöld Archipelago was named after him.
 National University of Shipbuilding in Mykolaiv and State Maritime Academy in Saint Petersburg are named after him.

 Three icebreakers have been named after Makarov.
 The first was a steam-powered icebreaker built in 1941 as V. Molotov that was renamed Admiral Makarov in 1956.
 The second Admiral Makarov was built in 1975 and remains in service as of 2015.
 The third one, Stepan Makarov, is an icebreaking standby vessel that was completed in 2016.

-There where two streets named after Makarov in the central Ukrainian city Dnipro, on 22 February 2023 the city council of Dnipro renamed these streets.
+There were two streets named after Makarov in the central Ukrainian city Dnipro.
+On 22 February 2023 the city council of Dnipro renamed these streets.

+Makaroff, Manitoba, Canada is named after Admiral Makarov.
+Five miles west in Saskatchewan is the community of Togo, which is named after the Japanese Admiral Tōgō Heihachirō.